MathSEE-Modeling-Week/Modeling-Week/README.md

 In this section we are looking at some more advanced, real-life models.
 Once we identify the UQ challenge, we apply appropriate methods to quantify the uncertainties.
 As in the previous sections, we provide the models through UM-Bridge, referring to those with server-client integration.

 ### 6.1 Three Body Problem
 This exercise is about UQ for Bayesian Inverse Problem governed by ODEs and you will work on [Circular Restricted Three-Body Problem (CR3BP)](Models/CR3BP/CR3BP_UQ.ipynb).
+You can review the construction of the UM-Bridge server [here](Models/CR3BP/CR3BP_server.ipynb), for this model.
 Moreover, you will learn how to construct [Metropolis Hastings algorithm for CR3BP](Models/CR3BP/CR3BP_client.ipynb) which is a commonly acknowledge algorithm for MCMC.

 ### 6.2 Steady State Heat Conduction Problems
 This is an exercise that concerns UQ for Bayesian Inverse Problem governed by a PDE.
 The PDE that you will consider is the [Steady State Heat Equation](Models/Heat_Conduction/heatconduction_UQ.ipynb).
+For the implementation of the model, check the UM-Bridge server [here](Models/Heat_Conduction/heatconduction_server.ipynb)
 Also, in this notebook [MCMC for Heat Equation](Models/Heat_Conduction/heatconduction_client.ipynb) you will gain an understanding of how to create the MCMC algorithm for this problem.

+### 6.3 Groundwater flow and Contaminant Transportation

-### 6.3 A computaionally demanding Model
+### 6.4 A computaionally demanding Model
 All the previouse models we have looked at so far can be fastly computed.
 This is not always the case.
 An example for a more computationaly demanding model is the [L2-Sea model](Models/L2-Sea/L2-benchmark_model.ipynb) from the UM-Bridge benchmark.
 To test the L2-Sea model have a look at the [client](Models/L2-Sea/L2-benchmark_client.ipynb).

 ## 7 High Performance Computing